 How is Corum compensated for its services?

 Corum’s compensation comes primarily from success fees when a transaction is completed.
 If a transaction is not completed no fees are charged.
-In addition Corum charges a monthly retainer to help cover the firm’s administrative costs for such things as compilation of client information, valuation work and research and analysis, all of which are detail-oriented and time-consuming tasks required for a properly managed M&A process.
-The retainer also serves as a commitment from you that indicates your seriousness about pursuing a transaction as opposed to just testing the waters out of curiosity.
+In addition, Corum charges a monthly retainer to help cover some of the firm’s administrative costs for the detail-oriented and time-consuming tasks required for a properly managed M&A process.
+The retainer also serves as a commitment from you that indicates your seriousness about pursuing a transaction, as opposed to simply testing the waters out of curiosity.
 Unlike many M&A advisors, Corum charges no break-up fee, and the decision to accept an offer or not rests entirely with you.